Choice workflow component

 Remember, that you need to use either single quotes or double quotes to delimit a string in the Xpath expression.

-When you implement the choice you might get into a situation, where you are considering to duplicate a lot of workflow component for each of the branches after a choice.
+When you implement the choice you might get into a situation, where you are considering duplicating a lot of workflow component for each of the branches after a choice.
 If you do, then you should read the recommendation below.

 There are mainly two strategies to implement a sub-workflow, and you can even combine them: